 - Percentage of patients with falls who experience a prolonged length of stay as a result of the fall.

-- Falls assessments are included as separate documentation in some organizations, and included in interprofessional clinical notes in others.
+- Falls assessments are included as separate documentation in some organizations, and included in interdisciplinary clinical notes in others.

 - The absence of documentation may not reflect whether or not assessments were done.